 The elements of the Partnership's compensation program for named executive officers are intended to provide a total incentive package designed to drive performance and reward contributions in support of business strategies at the Partnership.
 Subject to the terms of employment agreements that have been entered into with the named executive officers, all compensation determinations are discretionary and subject to the decision-making authority of the Board of Directors.
 We do not use benchmarking as a fixed criterion to determine compensation.
 Rather, after subjectively setting compensation based on the policies discussed above under "Compensation Philosophy and Policies", we reviewed the compensation paid to officers holding similar positions at our peer group companies and certain information for privately held companies to obtain a general understanding of the reasonableness of base salaries and other compensation payable to our named executive officers.
-Our peer group of public companies was comprised of the following companies: Amerigas Partners, L.P., Suburban Propane Partners, L.P., Ferrellgas Partners, L.P. and Global Partners, L.P.
-We chose these companies because they are master limited partnerships that are engaged in the retail distribution of energy products like the Partnership.
+Use a Global Partners, L.P.
+We chose these companies because they are master limited partnerships that are engaged in the distribution of energy products like the Partnership.